tjhillard/discord-bot-ts/README.md

 # discord-bot-ts

 🤖 A TypeScript wrapper around Discord.js that enables the building of large, scalable discord bots.
-Inspired by Nest.js and Angular, this library encourages SOLID application design through the use of metadata reflection, runtime dependency injection, and the service provider pattern.
+Inspired by Nest.js and Angular, this library encourages SOLID object-oriented design through the use of runtime dependency injection, metadata reflection, and the service provider pattern.

 - Decorators for declarative syntax 🛋
 - Runtime Dependency injection support 💉
 - Modular structure for better organizaed projects 🏗
-- Runtime exception handling 👷‍
 - Useful enums for event types 🎟

 ## Installation